top of page

 2. Dry Heat Sterilization

-Dry heat sterilization uses hot air at temperatures between 160°C and 180°C for 1-2 hours.
-It is ideal for instruments that might corrode or dull with moisture.
+Dry heat sterilization uses hot air at temperatures between 160 degrees Celsius and 180 degrees Celsius for 1 to 2 hours.
+It is ideal for metal surgical instruments that might corrode or dull when exposed to moisture.

 Advantages:

-• Suitable for powders, oils, and metal instruments
+• Suitable for powders, oils, and solid metal instruments

 • No moisture involved, reducing corrosion risk